 We couldn't believe our good fortune at this unexpected dose of Carnegies.
 Our fortune wasn't so good though when Lafayette came to an end and we had to take Manchester.
 The four-lane highway was thronged with traffic, even in the pre-rush hour.
 Jim's head was spinning, especially since he'd had only a few hours of sleep, arising before five a.m. to catch our seven a.m. train.
 After an hour we were still in the thick of sprawl and traffic, over twenty miles from the down town.
 Ten miles later it was still a nightmare.
 There seemed to be no alternative.

 While I was waiting, a cyclist of about our vintage came up and asked if I was looking for a place to stay.
 He said he knew there was no camping in the park and offered his house, just a couple miles away.
 That was our third and perhaps greatest stroke of good fortune of the day along with finding some Carnegies and Jim getting an unexpected dose of single track.
-He said he was training for a San Diego to South Carolina ride in April.
-His previous longest ride was from St. Louis to Green Bay along with the friend he would be riding with coast-to-coast.
+The cyclist said he was training for a coast-to-coast ride from San Diego to South Carolina in April.
+His previous longest ride was from St. Louis to Green Bay along with the friend he would be riding with on his upcoming ride.
 He was eager to talk to a couple of fellow touring cyclists.

 Kim and Pam were slightly confused about Jim's name.
 I had mentioned to Kim that Jim was known as Don Jaime in Ecuador, but without making clear that "Don" was an honorific term " applied to anyone in a respectable position in Latin America.
 They both continually referred to Jim as "Don," which would be like referring to Queen Elizabeth as "Queen" if she had been around.
 Neither Jim nor I bothered to correct them.
 It wasn't until the following morning when we were all well rested that I finally straightened them out.